llcawthorne/llcawthorne.github.io/_posts/2017-05-22-practical-vim-1.md

 `:!mkdir -p %:h` to create the directory so you can save the file.

-The only obvious problem I had with some of the content is that some of it (like the EX commands) is too vim specific to work with vim emulators.
+The only obvious problem I had with some of the content is that some of it (like the ex commands) is too vim specific to work with vim emulators.
 Anymore, I spend a lot more time using IdeaVIM in IntelliJ than I clock with real vim, but that's largely a personal problem.
 The author doesn't avoid forward references, which is only a problem if you're trying to read the